Sign in

 Day 13: Lobuche East Peak Summit (6,119m)

-Today we'll be swinging for the highest point of one the most awesome trekking peaks in the Khumbu valley.
-Our trail passes close by a glacier on rough edge before navigating a steepening snow slant to the edge of the summit.
-This part is the most fabulous segment of the move as the sights of numerous natural mountains in both Tibet and Nepal open up to us.
+Today we'll be swinging for the highest point of one the most awesome trekking peaks in the Khumbu Valley.
+Our trail passes close by a glacier on a rough edge before navigating a steepening snow slant to the edge of the summit.
+This part is the most fabulous segment of the movie as the sights of numerous natural mountains in both Tibet and Nepal open up to us.
 We will utilize marked lines to help raise the trickier areas and will descend straightforwardly to Lobuche town after the climb.
 Today is a long yet massively compensating day!

 Accommodation: Camping